fczanetti/django_aws_challenge/README.md

 The complete flow and details are better described on [this repository](https://github.com/fczanetti/aws_challenge).

-To run this project, simply create a new use the commands bellow from the root of the project:
+To run this project, simply use the commands bellow from the root of the project:

 ```
 cp contrib/env-sample .env